huijunchen9260/bib.awk/README.md

 ### bib_tui.awk Preview
 [![bib_tui.awk preview](https://asciinema.org/a/WwcNHq3GmnGN9VZibSxnapooG.png)](https://asciinema.org/a/WwcNHq3GmnGN9VZibSxnapooG)

+## Installation guide

+Contribution to use it in repository in distro is welcome.
+Here is a simple guide for manual installation:

+1. `git clone https://github.com/huijunchen9260/bib.awk` to download bib.awk to directory.
+2. To install on linux:
+    - Run `sudo make install` to install both `bib.awk` and `bib_tui.awk`.
+    - Run `sudo make install-bib` to install `bib.awk`.
+    - Run `sudo make install-tui` to install `bib_tui.awk`.
+3. If you are using `bib.awk`, remember to install [shellect](https://github.com/huijunchen9260/shellect).
+If you just want to try out with the least dependency, use `bib_tui.awk`.
+4. Configuration is necessary.
+You definitely need to set `BIBFILE` and `PDFPATH` for basic function to work.
+For detailed explanation, see [Configuration](#configuration).

 ## Configuration

-Configuration is done within the first section of `bib.awk` file.
+Configuration is done within the first section of `bib.awk` / `bib_tui.awk` file.

 Configuration explanation:
   - If you want to use environment variable `VAR`: `ENVIRON["VAR"]`